CarsonV8824/CarsonV8824/README.md

 ### About me
 - 🔭 I am currently working on a Ticket to Ride game
-- 🌱 I am learning Python, Backend, and Data and AI
+- 🌱 I am learning Data and AI at STA
 - 👯 I am open to collaborating on small utilities and game tooling
 - 💬 Ask me about Python, testing, or GitHub Actions
 - 📫 How to reach me: open an Issue or Discussion on this profile